omkarudawant/EDA_Satellite_Activity/README.md

 In this small project the dataset containing active satellites in orbits around Earth data is analyzed using pandas, matplotlib, and seaborn.

-Reference: <a href='https://www.kaggle.com/ucsusa/active-satellites' target='_blank'>Active Satellites in Orbit Around Earth</a>
+Reference: <a href='https://www.kaggle.com/ucsusa/active-satellites' target="_blank">Active Satellites in Orbit Around Earth</a>